itmeze/toadie/README.md

 # toadie

-A Clojure library designed to convert postgres into a document database!
+A Clojure library designed to let you work with PostgreSQL as a document store!

 ## License